gabcaron/PoroBot/README.md

 ### Features
 - Shows opponents ranking of a chosen summoner (if he is already in game)
 - Shows top 3 champions of a chosen summoner
+- Some basic features that a bot could need..

 ## Bug tracking